Tech shows in Singapore always draw big crowds. As a result, it's loud, it's congested and it's not anyone's idea of fun.

 Wearing comfortable clothes is important, but choose those with sizeable pockets too.
 Thumb drives, microSD cards or even battery packs can be chucked in, leaving your hands free to check out different gadgets along your escape route.

 Lastly, bring a sling bag along to dump all the promotional brochures and flyers in.
 Find a corner, peruse them before you make the decision.

 Don't bring them along for the ride.
 It’s noisy.
 It’s crowded.
 Your kids won't survive the crowd.
 They’ll fuss, they’ll cry and they won’t last an hour.
 And neither will you.

 Eat before you shop

 It’s a jungle out there.
 Especially when queues at the food outlets become ridiculously long.
-Our advice - have a heavy brunch, shop till you’re hungry, then leave a few hours before closing time to avoid the exiting crowd.
+Our advice - have a heavy brunch, burn those calories shopping, then leave a few hours before closing time to avoid the exiting crowd.

 Divide and conquer

 Gather like-minded friends and split yourselves across the halls on a quest to find the best bargains.
 Even the most eagle-eyed person will miss some deals, especially the hourly deals that are being announced at the booths.

 Set up a group chat on WhatsApp, WeChat, Line or whatever messaging service you prefer.
 If you see a not-to-be-missed deal, be considerate and send an alert to the group.
 Sometimes buying more than one unit can net you a bigger discount as well.